 Programming Pluggable Protocols

-The abstractand classes provide the base for pluggable protocols.
+The abstract WebRequest and WebResponse classes provide the base for pluggable protocols.
 By deriving protocol-specific classes from WebRequest and WebResponse, an application can request data from an Internet resource and read the response without specifying the protocol being used.

 In most cases you will be able to send and receive data using the methods and properties of the WebRequest class.
 However, if you need to access protocol-specific properties, you can typecast a WebRequest to a specific derived-class instance, as in the following code example.